widadmogral/Invasive-species-in-EU-Mapper/README.md

 This will run the flask web application that will run at http://127.0.0.1:5000 You can open this in your web browser.

+Works well in Firefox and Chrome, Popups don't show up well on Safari

 ### Usage
 ---